jrgood119/jrgood119/README.md

 # Hey, You! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-Hello!
-My name is Joseph "JT" Good
+Thanks for stopping by!
+My name is Joseph "JT" Good.
+Have a look around and let me know if I can assist in any way.

 ## What I'm Up To
 🤓 Current course: Complete data analysis with Python and Pandas\